Calculators

 If you are sedentary and trying to lose weight, adding exercise will increase your daily calorie goal.

-The idea seems counter-intuitive, but more energy is required to fuel your workouts.
-More workouts lead to increasing metabolism; therefore, more fat is burned!
+Although it seems counterintuitive, more energy is required to fuel workouts.
+More workouts lead to an increasing metabolism, which in turn burns more fat!

 Undereating is one of the leading causes of the weight loss plateau.